 Maintaining Safety in Laboratory: A Practical Guide

-This eLearning module helps in identifying health and safety hazards in a pharmaceutical laboratory.
-It delves into procedures and systems that ensure a safe working experience in a laboratory, and the steps that must be followed to avoid hazardous exposures
+This eLearning module explores the health and safety hazards in a pharmaceutical laboratory.
+It delves into procedures and systems that ensure a safe working experience, and procedures to avoid hazardous exposure.

-Engineering and administrative controls including personal protective equipment such as gloves, glasses shoes, apron, and respirators.
+Engineering and administrative controls including personal protective equipment (gloves, glasses shoes, apron, and respirators).

-Steps for proper storage, labeling and waste disposal of hazardous substances in a laboratory
+Proper storage, labeling and disposal of hazardous substances in a laboratory

 Safe personnel behavior

 Access to emergency eyewash, shower, fire extinguisher, spill kit, and fire alarm.

 Exposure to hazardous chemicals can result in acute or chronic health effects.
 Lack of training and unsafe workplace practices have led to major laboratory accidents, some of them fatal.
 Awareness of risks in different situations and understanding emergency response procedures minimizes the risks from adverse incidents.
 Laboratory safety training is key to reducing accidents and injuries at the workplace.
 Properly trained and experienced lab personnel can effectively control laboratory risks